 A while back, I chatted with a few colleagues about my first e-book.
 It sold reasonably well, or at least much better than I expected it to at the time.
-In direct sales, it brought in a over $4000 in the year and a half I kept it on the market.
+In direct sales, it brought in a little over $4000 in the year-and-a-half I kept it on the market.
 And that involved just simple blog and forum promotion.
 I did nothing particularly ambitious, no email marketing, no big campaigns.
 But in addition to those direct sales, it led to lucrative client relationships bringing in thousands of dollars in freelance writing gigs in its first year, and tens of thousands of dollars in the years after.
 It still occasionally brings in new clients.
 And that all came from a single weekend’s work.

 Those colleagues I talked to encouraged me to share the story.
 So I’d like to share some of the details so you can find similar success with your own nonfiction e-books serving as marketing and platform pieces to help you attract more freelance writing gigs.

 Here’s a quick rundown of my process at the time:

 1. I outlined and drafted a short e-book of around 20 pages.